Swallowtail Apprenticeship Program

 Apprentices will have a safe and comfortable place to sleep.
 There are four small private rooms above the barn for apprentices.
 There is also a shared kitchen, toilet, and shower/bathtub in the barn.
 The large open space in the barn is a SHARED space.
 When there are programs at the farm (which is often), participants and guests will use the open space and the bathroom/kitchen for their personal needs.
 When there are no programs, apprentices can spread out into the open space and use it as a living room.
 We encourage apprentices to spend time socializing with all farm residents and guests so as to build a connected, caring farm family.
 We request that noise be kept to a minimum between 11 PM and 6 AM.

-Any issues with lodging should be brought to the attention of Noah, Emily, or Melissa promptly so they may be addressed in a timely way.
+Any issues with lodging should be brought to the attention of Noah or Nicholas promptly so they may be addressed in a timely way.

 Dinner, weekend meals, and additional snacks are the responsibility of the apprentices.
 Unlimited vegetables are provided for your use.
 The resident farmers are all generally excited to collaborate on these extra meals – just ask.